SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 INSPECTION (2023) - Inspecting the forestay turnbuckle should be done on the hard prior to launch where it's somewhat easier to find a dropped part.
 Just say'n.
 If you inspect it on the water it means more work, since sliding the drum/torque tube up to expose the turnbuckle demands that you remove the jib and not drop anything.

-TIP: One way to monitor the length of the forestay, fittings and turnbuckle is to measure the mast rake.
-The rake is the sum of all of these.
+TIP: One way to monitor the length of the forestay, terminals and turnbuckle is to measure the mast rake.
+The rake is the sum of all adjustments.
 It's peace of mind to see no change.
-But you should still visually inspect the fittings and turnbuckle on a regular basis.
+But you should still visually inspect the terminals and turnbuckle on a regular basis.
 Panache's rake is ~6" aft at the foot.

 TOP